jbfiche/Python_basic_instrumentation/README.md

 **log_file **: Historic of the instructions sent to the 3D-mill.
 If the printer seems to not work when u send a list of instructions, check the file to be sure there is not a problem with your script.
 For example if you open twice the communication with the device.

-More information can be found [in this folder](python/Python Program/3D Printer Control)
+More information can be found at python/Python Program/3D Printer Control

 ----------------------------------------------------